 Verdict: Dyson

-Now, while my Dyson V8 came with a similar amount of attachments (see above pic), it was not at the same price point as the Unlimited.
+Now, while my Dyson V8 came with similar attachments (see above pic), it was not at the same price point as the Unlimited.
 The model with a similar price in the Dyson camp was the V15 Detect Absolute, but this came with a more generous array of attachments: 5 tools and 2 cleaner heads.

 Verdict: Dyson